Gluten Free Milan: A Complete Travel Guide for Celiacs

 Bistrò and Via Dalla Spiga

-We showed up at Bistrò as they opened, mostly because we had a train to catch and more brioche to eat afterwards, and were chuckling as we watched them receive their deliveries for the day ten minutes after opening time.
+We showed up at Bistrò as they opened (in 2022, I did the same thing and was almost turned away before they made a space at a counter for me to sit at), mostly because we had a train to catch and more brioche to eat afterwards, and were chuckling as we watched them receive their deliveries for the day ten minutes after opening time.

 The other thing we shared was a sandwich with goat cheese, fig jam, and some sort of cured meat (pancetta?
 I’m not quite sure).